 outcomes for our children whilst providing sustainability in our schools.
 We encompass a range of large and small primaries, both community and church schools, an academy and two secondary schools based within a small geographic area around Sherburn-in-Elmet and Tadcaster in North Yorkshire.
 All schools work closely together to achieve our aim.
 This offers a high level of support for those working in and attending our schools.
 Professional learning is at the centre of all that we do and we see initial teaching training as integral to this.

 We believe that working with trainee teachers is a mutual learning experience and helps us to maintain energy, enthusiasm and innovation in how we teach.
 We have a proven track record of effectively supporting new teachers, a number of whom continue to develop their careers in our schools.

 You will enjoy the opportunity to work with Hull University, an experienced provider of initial teacher education including successful delivery of School Direct programmes.
 They place a great deal of emphasis upon professionalism and the development of our trainees as reflective practitioners who are committed to producing the best possible outcomes for every pupil.

 Teaching on the course is of a high standard and past trainees comment very favourably on the levels of interest and enthusiasm engendered by tutors.
-The virtual learning environment (eBridge) provides trainees with the opportunity to communicate with tutors, with partnership staff and with each other, as well as giving them access to a wide range of resources.
-Many of these tutors have published extensively in the field of primary education.
+A virtual learning environment provides trainees with the opportunity to communicate with tutors, with partnership staff and with each other, as well as giving them access to a wide range of resources.
+Many of these tutors have published extensively in the field of primary or secondary education.